 Are you enslaved by daily habits or influences that stifle your productivity?
 Do you find yourself being plagued with tasks and activities that do not contribute to your personal goals and ideals?
 Here are a few simple steps to take back your life.
+As a kid growing up in Idaho, I learned values of hard work, self-reliance, and productivity.
+These simple measures explain how to accomplish that.

 Personal Guiding Principles Statement